Masuyama-lab/Matlab-RealSense/README.md

 # Matlab code for capturing RGBD image by Intel RealSense D435i

 Capturing RGBD image by Intel RealSense D435i with RealSense SDK2.0 for Matlab. <br>
-Due to samples of RealSense SDK2.0 for Matlab are not enough provided, this code may not be optimized.  <br>
+Due to sample codes of RealSense SDK2.0 for Matlab are not enough provided, this code may not be optimized.  <br>
 Please refer to _Post-processing filters_ on the official website for further information. <br>
 https://dev.intelrealsense.com/docs/post-processing-filters <br>